-The new art gallery, officially named the Rockhampton Museum of Art, will be a three-storey structure with around 4700m2 gross floor area and is being constructed on 212 and 214 Quay Street and the back section of 220 Quay Street for a delivery dock.
+The new art gallery, officially named the Rockhampton Museum of Art, is a three-storey structure with around 4700m2 gross floor area and is constructed on 212 and 214 Quay Street and the back section of 220 Quay Street for a delivery dock.

-The new Gallery will make the region’s significant and notable collection more accessible to the community through expanded gallery spaces, provide opportunities to show touring exhibitions, and offer spaces for education and community engagement.
-In short, the new Gallery will reinvigorate the local economy and provide a tourist drawcard for visitors from interstate and beyond.
+The new gallery makes the region’s significant and notable collection more accessible to the community through expanded gallery spaces, provides opportunities to show touring exhibitions, and offers spaces for education and community engagement.
+In short, the new gallery is reinvigorating the local economy and providing a tourist drawcard for visitors from interstate and beyond.

-Planning for the redevelopment of the Rockhampton Art Gallery has been in play for a number of years and is supported by feasibility analysis that shows economic, cultural and community benefits for Rockhampton, the Central Queensland region, and the state.
+Planning for the redevelopment of the Rockhampton Art Gallery was conducted over a number of years, and was supported by feasibility analysis showing economic, cultural and community benefits for Rockhampton, the Central Queensland region, and the state.

-Through funding by the Queensland Government Council has appointed a collaborative team of Conrad Gargett Architects, Clare Design and Brian Hooper Architect to develop the design of the new Rockhampton Art Gallery and help to transform the CBD.
+Through funding by the Queensland and Federal Governments, Council appointed a collaborative team of Conrad Gargett Architects, Clare Design and Brian Hooper Architect to develop the design of the new Rockhampton Museum of Art and to help transform the CBD.

-The Rockhampton Museum of Art construction is jointly funded by the Australian Government and Queensland Government in association with Rockhampton Regional Council.
+The Rockhampton Museum of Art construction was jointly funded by the Australian Government and Queensland Government in association with Rockhampton Regional Council.